Updated: Feb 2

 These flowers will add a rustic prairie look to your 2021 wedding cake in Ireland.

-A Wedding is a very special event, and I think more and more people will want to express themselves with the venue, the colours and the cake they choose.
+A Wedding is a very special event, and I think more and more people will want to express themselves with the venue, the style, the colours and the cake they choose.

-They want to show their friends and families that they aren’t another typical couple with another typical wedding.
+They want to show their friends and families that they aren’t another typical couple with another typical wedding and a typical wedding cake.
 They want to add their own personality and individuality, and aren’t afraid to change things up a bit!

 Dessert Table / Cake Bar